-CSUS offers the Bachelor of Arts degree with a major in Philosophy as well as a Philosophy minor.
+Sacramento State offers the Bachelor of Arts degree with a major in Philosophy as well as a Philosophy minor.
 Philosophy is an excellent vehicle for refining one's skills in critical reasoning and rational decision-making, making it a useful major for a wide variety of career goals.
+For instance, Philosophy is good preparation for the study and practice of law.
 Philosophy majors who plan a career in teaching at the college or university level must commit themselves to a program of graduate study upon completion of the BA.